 To support the 2018 Methodology document, a separate Explanatory Note is available here.
 It has been created to summarise the Methodology review and amendments.
 This aims to show what CHRB asked, what the feedback said and then what CHRB decided, based on that feedback.
 This includes explaining why in some instances the CHRB Methodology Committee decided not to implement the changes suggested by external stakeholders.

 We are extremely grateful to the 300 plus individuals and organisations who, via webinars, calls, surveys and 13 in-person events in 10 different countries, provided crucial feedback on not just the CHRB Methodology, but on how we approach our research and engagement and where we go next.

 For information relating to the CHRB Methodology, see the Methodology page.

-Before moving on to the next iteration of the Benchmark, we are taking some time to gather feedback, reflect, and make some changes to the CHRB Methodology and processes, with a view to strengthening the CHRB going forward.
+Before moving on to the next iteration of the Benchmark, we took some time to gather feedback, reflect, and make some changes to the CHRB Methodology and processes, with a view to strengthening the CHRB going forward.

 During the consultations, we collected feedback on four main topics: